 Scarifying is a mechanical process that cuts through this thatch and removes it, without removing the healthy grass – you need to be careful when scarifying a healthy lawn to avoid damage, but it is a process that is carried out regularly on the best-looking gardens.

-A manual roller scarifier should give acceptable results on a domestic lawn, but you might want to consider an electric or petrol-powered garden dethatcher for that little extra oomph when it comes to carving up compacted growth and lifting it away from the healthy lawn.
+A manual roller scarifier should give acceptable results on a domestic lawn, but you might want to consider an electric or petrol-powered garden de-thatcher with spring tines for larger areas.
+A garden detacher will also provide that little extra oomph when it comes to carving up compacted growth and lifting it away from the healthy lawn.

 The difference between the two processes depends on whether or not the blades make full contact with the ground – if you allow them to penetrate the earth, they will reduce compaction in the surface and introduce some fresh air into your lawn’s root structure.

 It’s especially good to do this if you’re planning to sow new grass seed to thicken the lawn and make it look healthier, as scarified earth has a broken-up surface with furrows for the seed to bury itself into.

 Here are a few more things to keep in mind when scarifying a lawn that should help to give you the best results:

 Scarifying a lawn is easier the more often you do it, as the soil and thatch should be less densely compacted, but it naturally runs the risk of damaging healthy grass growth too, so find your balance and consider lightly raking more often than you fully scarify and aerate.

 There are a few extra steps you can take to make a scarified lawn look even better: